Seeking the Good

 Today’s university is gripped by polarization.
 Yet this should not obscure the fact that disagreement, when done properly, bolsters our own views and moves us closer to truth.
 A first step toward this end is to re-engage with philosophy, which has power to ignite a virtuous culture on campus, not in spite of—but because of—our disagreements.

-Xavier Symons, Director of the Plunkett Centre for Ethics, The Australian Catholic University
+Dr. Xavier Symons, Director of the Plunkett Centre for Ethics, The Australian Catholic University

 • The Path to Healthier Thought Patterns